reactive-python/reactpy-django/docs/src/reference/template-tag.md

 <!--context-start-->

-??? warning "Do not use context variables for the ReactPy component name"
+??? warning "Do not use context variables for the component path"

-    Our preprocessor relies on the template tag containing a string.
+    The ReactPy component finder (`#!python reactpy_django.utils.RootComponentFinder`) requires that your component path is a string.

     **Do not** use Django template/context variables for the component path.
-Failure to follow this warning can result in unexpected behavior.
+Failure to follow this warning can result in unexpected behavior, such as components that will not render.

     For example, **do not** do the following: